DroneSingh/Aruco-Detection-Using-IRIS-Drone---Ardupilot-SITL-in-Gazebo/README.md

 # Aruco-Detection-Using-IRIS-Drone---Ardupilot-SITL-in-Gazebo

-All the instructions are present in the Commands.docx with all instructions and required dependencies to install.
+All the instructions are present in the Commands.docx file with all instructions and required dependencies to install.

-Thank You
+Thank You -
-Best Regards
 Drone_Singh